WLCB/archive/pages/Projects/metzerott_formatted.md

 "No, no, Denny, not so bad as that; only waiting for a friend.
 She's late to-day?" with a motion of his head towards the point whence the train should have appeared half an hour before.
 Denny, however, was in no danger of misunderstanding the figuratively feminine pronoun.

-"Av it was the furst toime, she'd a &rsquo;slipped the track," he said dryly."That ould tin o'clock niver gits in till noon."
+"Av it was the furst toime, she'd a &rsquo;slipped the track," he said dryly.
+"That ould tin o'clock niver gits in till noon."

 <hr><p class="pagenum"><sup>Page 148</sup></p>